-- 6.2.1 When an election is conducted by postal ballot a ballot form will be sent to each member.
-The ballot form will be in such format as the Returning Officer shall determine (see section 17). - 6.2.2 Whenever possible, members will either be provided with a business reply service envelope for the return of the ballot paper, or given details of a freepost address to which the ballot paper should be returned. - 6.2.3 In a postal vote, members will be instructed that nothing should be placed inside the envelope other than the ballot form and a declaration of identity form, if used.
-In addition, the envelope should be marked "ballot paper" and, if necessary with the name of the election.
+- whenever possible, members will either be provided with a business reply service envelope for the return of the ballot paper or given details of a freepost address to which the ballot paper should be returned. - members will be instructed that nothing should be placed inside the envelope other than the ballot paper and a declaration of identity form, if used.
+In addition, the envelope should be marked "ballot paper" and, if necessary, with the name of the election.
 The Returning Officer may choose to specify that ballot papers are only valid if returned in envelopes provided.
-CIM cannot accept responsibility for ballot forms not returned in the appropriate envelopes not being counted.
+CIM cannot accept responsibility for ballot papers not returned in the appropriate envelopes not being counted. - It is the responsibility of members to submit their completed ballot papers.
+Ballot papers should therefore be submitted individually.
+Whilst CIM will accept ballot papers from members at the same address in the same envelope, the Returning Officer will not accept ballot papers where there is a possibility that they have not been returned by the individual members e.g. a large number of forms collected in one envelope. - Envelopes containing ballot papers will be kept in a secure location.